Should I go blonde? How blonde?

 When bleaching, your salon service should include a reparative step, but don’t let it stop there.

-“I won’t let a color client leave the salon without the KENTE BOND system which ensures that the hair stays healthy at home.“
+“I won’t let a color client leave the salon without the SEVEN Kente® BOND system which ensures that the hair stays healthy at home.“—Chu Emery, Stylist

-The KENTE BOND system is simply the best salon product out there to repair hair.
-More than just a treatment for dry hair, the BOND shampoo, BOND conditioner, and BOND reparative spray are each carefully formulated to magnify the result of the others.
-The system restores fragile tresses using positively charged “smart” ingredients that are attracted to specific areas of need on negatively charged, damaged hair.
-It’s an investment that means you get healthy blonde without breakage.
+The Kente® BOND system is simply the best salon product out there to repair hair.
+More than just a treatment for dry hair, BOND shampoo, BOND conditioner, and BOND reparative spray work together and were each carefully formulated to magnify the result of the others.
+This bonding system restores brittle hair using positively charged smart ingredients that are attracted to specific areas of need on negatively charged, damaged hair.
+It’s an investment that means you get healthy blonde without any hair breakage.

 Not sure what system is best?
 If you can’t decide between a violet shampoo, violet conditioner, and reparative system like BOND, mix it up.
-We recommend Helio 1x per week.
-On your second wash, use BOND.
-Either way, always follow your cleansing routine with a spritz of BOND reparative spray to seal the cuticle and lock in healing.
+We recommend the Rinzu® HELIO system once per week.
+On your second wash, use the Kente® BOND system.
+Whatever you choose, always follow your cleansing routine with a spritz of Kente® BOND reparative spray to seal the cuticle and lock in healing.